D00mch/DartClojure/README.md

      t)))
 ```

-Then select the code you want to convert in a given region and just run =M-x dartclj= to convert the code
+Then select the code you want to convert in a given region and just run `M-x dartclj` to convert the code

 ### API with npm CLI